-That said, Sub-Saharan Africa could be protected from the full force of the global pandemic by its overall young population.
+That said, sub-Saharan Africa could be protected from the full force of the global pandemic by its overall young population.
 Due to tragically high death rates in South Sudan through war, disease and food insecurity, 45% of the population of 12.5 million are under the age of 15.
 This means that Covid-19 could have a lesser impact, although underlying health conditions are numerous and widespread and malnutrition means that young people are perhaps more vulnerable than in high-income countries.

 There is not much we can say with certainty, except that the Lord God is firmly in control, as He has always been and always will be: